 Some types of income are fully exempt, although exceptions exist.
-Generally speaking, ordinary creditors cannot garnish the following types of income:
+Generally speaking, ordinary creditors can't garnish the following types of income:

 Wages, however, are almost always subject to garnishment unless you can claim an exemption of some sort.
 Lower-income debtors might be able to keep all of their wages.
 Higher earners will likely lose a portion of their income.

 Here's an example of how you might use an exemption to protect a portion of your wages from garnishment.

 Suppose that you find out that your wages have been garnished after receiving a paycheck that was 25% short of what you normally bring home.
 You provide more than 50% of the support for a dependent in your care.
 Your state has a “head of household” exemption, which reduces the amount of garnishment allowed in this situation.

 You fill out a claim of exemption form stating why you believe that exemption applies to you and file it with the court issuing the order allowing the garnishment.
 The judge will determine if you qualify for that particular exemption.
 If you do, the garnishment amount will be reduced or eliminated, depending on state law.

 Before you can protect income, you must file a claim of exemption by filing a document with the court that issued the underlying garnishment order.
 Most courts will have a form for you to fill out.
 You'll include:

 You’ll also describe the exemption that will allow you to keep the greatest amount of your wages and provide any other required information, such as proof of your dependents.
 You’ll file the completed document with the clerk of court office in the county where the garnishment originated.